Nomed73/FlightLogs/README.md

     (my_venv)$ deactivate # When you want to leave virtual environment

 All installed dependencies at step 5 will be unavailable after you leave virtual environment.

+After running the python3 setup_db.py as per the instructions, please make a note of the absolute path to flight_review/app.
+This path is necessary in FlightLogs

+## FlightLogs
+ - Prepare directory for Project
+ - cd into the directory
+ - create a virtual environment. (see above)
+ - run pip3 install -r requirements.txt